Last updated on Jun 20th 2023

 You may not have applied for the exact role you’ve always wanted, however, this isn’t something you need to convey to the interviewers.
 Talking about IJPs (Internal Job Postings), future plans, anything which shows that you’re not going to stay in this role for long is a strict NO!

 Be careful about revealing your future plans, a lot of students get excited and start talking about fancy courses such as CPA, CA, CMA, ACCA, CFA, etc. that they are pursuing.
 Don’t get amazed to know that this is only a red flag in the eyes of the interviewer.
 There are however exceptions to this scenario where a specific course may be a plus for your role.
 Only reveal if you’re 100% sure about it.

-You may have the best preparation and an extraordinary education background but on the day of the interview, you still need the unseen & intangible forces to work in your favor.
+You may have the best preparation and extraordinary educational background but on the day of the interview, you still need the unseen & intangible forces to work in your favour.

 add motivation to the right attitude and the see the magic happen!

 To reduce nervousness, stress, and anxiety related to an interview, we recommend that you try to watch motivational videos or do anything that makes you feel confident and positive.

 Most finance and accounting roles require you to work extensively with MS-Excel.
 Therefore, most of the accounting and finance interviews have at least one round related to Microsoft Excel.

 Few functions we recommend every fresher should be comfortable with are Sort, Filter, Concatenate, Vlookup, Hlookup, Pivot (basics), Conditional Formatting, Text to Column, Charts, Sumif, Countif, Left, Right, Mid, Trim, etc.

 The above is not an exhaustive list but covers most of the major functions.
 Also, consider learning some basic excel shortcuts.